tomwuchenhe/Keeper-App/README.md

 Note: Inspired by Dr.Angela Yu for FRONT-END STYLING ONLY, added way more features and animation for front-end.

 back-end: Using Node.js, Express.js, PostgreSQL to build a backend, passport and express-session also used to maintain user login credentials, used hashing and salting to encrypt user data and basic CRUD action.
 Used passport to only keep authorized user into home page.
+User can only see their notes by authentication process and login.

 Still have a lot to improve, feel free to add more features and optimize the code.